 Bobby starred in a range of plays, eventually breaking into television in 1998 with a regular role on the short-lived NBC drama series Trinity.
 Though he also landed minor roles in films, his big break came in 1999 playing paramedic Bobby Caffey on the hit series Third Watch.
 Though the character was well received, Bobby felt restricted and asked creator John Wells to release his character, which he did, by having Bobby Caffey fatally shot.

 After, Bobby challenged himself to more dramatic roles, taking on dramas such as 100 Centre Street and Six Feet Under.
 He also broadened his range on the big screen starring opposite Denzel Washington and Angelina Jolie in The Bone Collector, and Tomas Millian in Washington Heights.
 He has also appeared on television series such as Will & Grace, Modern Family and Boardwalk Empire.
 He continues to grace the big screen with supporting roles in major motion pictures such as Blue Jasmine (2013) and Chef (2014).
-More recently, he can be seen in Ant-Man (2015), The Nut Job 2: Nutty By Nature (2017) and I, Tonya (2018), as well as the sequel, Ant-Man and The Wasp (2018).
+More recently, he was seen in Ant-Man (2015), The Nut Job 2: Nutty By Nature (2017) and I, Tonya (2018), as well as the sequel, Ant-Man and The Wasp (2018).

 Unfortunately, Jenny and Bobby divorced in 2003, though Bobby claims his greatest passion is his son, Jacob.
-Bobby is currently romantically linked to Rose Byrne.
-The couple both star in the 2014 adaptation of the musical Annie.
+Bobby and his longtime girlfriend Rose Byrne, who both starred in the 2014 adaptation of the musical Annie, have a son together.